Update 2019 for TWP 100 Series Review

 Cost Per Square Foot: 8.5

-– The price paid was $159.99 for the 5 gallon pail of TWP 101 Stain.
+– The price paid was $159.99 for the 5-gallon pail of TWP 101 Stain.
 We used all 15 gallons for the 2100 foot pool deck.
 We applied two coats to the floor and 1 coat to the railing.
-Cost to stain with TWP 100 Series was $.23 per foot.
+The cost to stain with TWP 100 Series was $.23 per sq. foot.

 Preventing Mold/Mildew/Algae: 10